Deep Learning with Computer Vision

 Capture the image

-Visual technologies are any technologies that capture, analyse, filter, display or distribute visual data for businesses or consumers.
+Visual technologies are any technologies that capture, analyze, filter, display or distribute visual data for businesses or consumers.
 They typically leverage computer vision, machine learning and artificial intelligence.
-The majority of the data brains analyse is visual, and therefore the majority of the data needed for artificial intelligence to have human (or better than human) skills, will rely on the ability for computers to translate high quality visual data.
+The majority of the data brains analyze is visual, and therefore the majority of the data needed for artificial intelligence to have human (or better than human) skills, will rely on the ability for computers to translate high quality visual data..